Brett Breeding: Marvel Comics

 Breeding moved to Marvel in late 1980 where he worked regularly through 1987.
 His first stint as a regular inker at Marvel was on The Avengers, in 1982–1983.
 Breeding inked Bob Hall on the four-issue limited series West Coast Avengers, published in 1984.
 Also in 1984, he teamed for the first time with Ron Frenz on The Amazing Spider-Man issue #252, the first appearance of Spider-Man's black suit.
-In 1985–1986, he started regularly working on the Spider-Man titles, beginning with The Spectacular Spider-Man storyline "The Death of Jean DeWolff;" and then moving to The Amazing Spider-Man with Ron Frenz, and began regularly providing finishing inks.
+In 1985–1986, he started regularly working on the Spider-Man titles, beginning with The Spectacular Spider-Man storyline "The Death of Jean DeWolff"; and then moving to The Amazing Spider-Man with Ron Frenz, and began regularly providing finishing inks.
 In 1987–1988 he and Frenz moved as a team onto Thor.
 In the late 1980s, he inked most issues of Thundercats, published by the Marvel imprint Star Comics.

 Superman

 In 1986, starting with the Superman Annual #1, Breeding began his long association with Superman, providing finish inks over Ron Frenz's layouts and then re-teaming with Frenz in 1987 for Superman Annual #2.
 In 1988, he was hired by Superman editor Mike Carlin to provide finishing pencils over George Pérez's rough layouts and finished inks on Action Comics.
 While waiting for Pérez to begin work on Action Comics, Breeding started his first regular Superman work on Superman #26 with penciller Kerry Gammill, moving to Action Comics with Pérez on issue #643.

 Working regularly on the Superman titles for over a decade, Breeding at one time or another worked on all the titles in the line, starting with Superman, then Adventures of Superman, and Action Comics; and he was one of the inkers on the first issue of the long-running Superman title Superman: The Man of Steel.
 In 1991, Breeding moved to finish inking Superman until 1993.
 During that time, Breeding was the primary finish inker (over Dan Jurgens' breakdowns) on the seminal 1992 Superman story-lines "The Death of Superman" and "The Return of Superman" followed by the popular prestige format limited series Superman/Doomsday: Hunter/Prey.
-(Breeding was paired with Jurgens many times over the years, including the titles Adventures of Superman, Metal Men, Superman, and various entries in Who's Who in the DC Universe.)
+Breeding worked with Jurgens many times over the years, including the titles Adventures of Superman, Metal Men, Superman, and various entries in Who's Who in the DC Universe.
 He finish-inked the first eleven issues of Superman: The Man of Tomorrow (over Tom Grummett and Paul Ryan, respectively), published in 1995–1998.
 Breeding also contributed to the 1996 landmark one-shot Superman: The Wedding Album.

 In 1998, Breeding returned to Marvel Comics to work once again with long-time collaborator and friend Ron Frenz on Avengers Next.